Spiced Turkey and Zucchini Meatballs with Basil Yogurt Sauce

 -Gently roll the meat mixture into balls roughly 2-inches in diameter and place them about an inch apart on the prepared rack.
 (The mixture isn’t overly sticky, but damp hands are always a good idea when rolling meatballs.)
 You should end up with 18 balls.

--Bake for 22-23 minutes until lightly brown and cooked through, or until the balls register an internal temperature of 160 degrees.
+-Bake for 22-23 minutes until lightly brown and cooked through, or until the turkey and zucchini meatballs register an internal temperature of 160 degrees.
 (See what I meant about needing a rack??
 Don’t worry, if you don’t have one, just use a spoon to wipe get rid of any fat attached to the meatballs.
 No biggie.)

 Never miss a post!